Magnetic point groups and space groups: Magnetic space groups

-Enumeration of translation-equivalent magnetic space group types is very simple.
-Given a space group $\cal G$, all that one needs to do is to consider all subgroups $H$ of index 2 of the point group $G$ of $\cal G$, as explained in section~\ref{sec:point}.
-The only additional consideration is that with an underlying Bravais lattice there may be more than one way to orient the subgroup $H$ relative to the lattice.
-Take, for example, the magnetic point group $m'm2'$ which we earlier said was equivalent to $mm'2'$.
-If the lattice is an $A$-centered orthorhombic lattice, then the $x$- and $y$-axes are no longer equivalent and one needs to consider both options as distinct groups.
-We say that $Am'm2'$ and $Amm'2'$ belong to the same {\it magnetic geometric crystal class\/} ({\it i.e.} have the same magnetic point group), but to two distinct {\it magnetic arithmetic crystal classes.} Translation-equivalent magnetic space groups are denoted by taking the International symbol for $\cal G$ and adding a prime to those elements in the symbol that do not belong to $\cal H$ and are therefore followed by time inversion.
+Enumeration of lattice-equivalent magnetic space-group types is straightforward.
+Given an ordinary nonmagnetic space group $\cal G$, simply consider all distinct subgroups $H$ of index 2 of the point group $G$ of $\cal G$, as explained in section~\ref{sec:point}.
+The only additional consideration is that there may be more than one way to orient the subgroup $H$ relative to the Bravais lattice of translations that leave the periodic crystal invariant.
+Take, for example, the magnetic point group $m'm2'$, which as explained in Table~\ref{Table:MPG}, is equivalent to $mm'2'$.
+Consequently, on a primitive orthorhombic lattice, $Pm'm2'$ and $Pmm'2'$ are two different settings of the same magnetic space-group type.
+But, on an $A$-centered orthorhombic lattice, where the $x$- and $y$-axes are no longer equivalent, one needs to consider both options as distinct groups.
+We say that the two distinct magnetic space-group types $Am'm2'$ and $Amm'2'$ belong to the same magnetic \emph{geometric} crystal class ({\it i.e.}\ have the same type of magnetic point group), but to two distinct magnetic \emph{arithmetic} crystal classes.
+Lattice-equivalent magnetic space groups, also called translation-equivalent when the crystal is periodic, are denoted by taking the International symbol for $\cal G$, and adding a prime to those elements in the symbol that do not belong to $\cal H$ and must be followed by time inversion.

-Enumeration of class-equivalent magnetic space group types can proceed in two alternative ways.
-Given a space group $\cal G$, one may consider all distinct sublattices of index 2 of the Bravais lattice of $\cal G$.
-Alternatively, given a space group $\cal H$, one may consider all distinct superlattices of index 2 of the Bravais lattice of $\cal H$.
-Also note that if one prefers to look at the reciprocal lattices in Fourier space, instead of the lattices of real-space translations, the roles of superlattice and sublattice are exchanged.
-Although the lattice of $\cal G$ contains twice as many points as the lattice of $\cal H$, the reciprocal lattice of $\cal G$ contains exactly half of the points of the reciprocal lattice of $\cal H$.

-Because of the different enumeration methods there are conflicting notations in the literature for class-equivalent magnetic space groups.
-The Opechowski-Guccione (OG) notation follows the first approach (sublattices of $\cal G$), taking the International symbol for the space group $\cal G$ with a subscript on the Bravais class symbol denoting the Bravais lattice of $\cal H$.
-The Belov notation follows the second approach (superlattices of $\cal H$), taking the International symbol for the space group $\cal H$ with a subscript on the Bravais class symbol denoting one of the primed translations $\tv_{e'}$ in the coset $(e'|\tv_{e'}){\cal H}$.
-The Lifshitz notation, which follows a third approach (sublattices of $\cal H$ in Fourier space), resembles that of Belov but generalizes more easily to quasiperiodic crystals.